elbe0116/qubership-monitoring-operator-demo/docs/metrics-collection/metrics/etcd-metrics.md

 # Metrics

-Etcd already exposes its metrics in Prometheus format and doesn't require to use of specific exporters.
+Etcd already exposes its metrics in Prometheus format and doesn't require to use specific exporters.

 | Name       | Metrics Port | Metrics Endpoint | Need Exporter? | Auth?                | Is Exporter Third Party? |
 | ---------- | ------------ | ---------------- | -------------- | -------------------- | ------------------------ |